1431Jo/BetterDiscordPlugins/README.md

 # BetterDiscordPlugins
+These are Plugins for BetterDiscord, what you can install here: https://betterdiscord.app.
 <h2>Node</h2>
 <hr>
 This project serves to improve my JS skills and is therefore not to be seen as a professional project.
 There may be buggy codes.